rbenrax/upyOS/README.md

 -----

-## Remote Development Environment Example
+## Remote Development Environment Example Visual Studio Code

 ![Geany, VS code or others IDEs](media/upyos_07.png ) Screenshot of developing on an ESP32 MCU with upyOS + ![ftpfs](media/ftpfs.py) and telnet in Geany, VS Code, or other IDEs, both locally and remotely: